Flag of the Philippines: Color

-The shade of blue used in the flag has varied over time, beginning with the original color described as Azul Oscuro (Spanish, "dark blue").
+The shade of blue used in the flag has varied over time, beginning with the original color described as azul oscuro (Spanish, "dark blue").
 The exact nature of this shade is debated, but a likely candidate is the blue on the Cuban flag, which a theory says influenced the Philippine flag's design.
-The colors of the flag were first standardized by President Ramón Magsaysay, upon the recommendation of the Philippine Heraldry Committee (PHC) dated January 24, 1955.
+The colors of the flag were first standardized by President Ramón Magsaysay, upon the recommendation of the Philippine Historical Committee (PHC) dated January 24, 1955.
 Specifically, the colors adopted were Old Glory Red (Cable No. 70180), National Flag Blue (Cable No. 70077), Spanish Yellow (Cable No. 70068), and White (70001) by the Reference Guide of the Textile Color Card Association of the United States.
 In 1985, President Ferdinand E. Marcos through Executive Order No. 1010, s.
 1985 instructed the National Historical Institute "to take the necessary steps to restore the original color of the First Philippine Flag".
 In late May, the NHI adopted Oriental Blue (Cable No. 80176) for the new national flag, but this was later rescinded by President Corazon C. Aquino after the 1986 People Power Revolution that removed him from power in favor of pre-1985 National Flag Blue.
 For the 1998 centennial celebration of Philippine independence, the Flag and Heraldic Code of the Philippines (Republic Act.
 8491, s.
 1998) was passed, designating Royal Blue (Cable No. 80173) as the official variant to be used from 1998 to present.

 The flag's colors are specified and codified under Republic Act 8491, s.
 1998 signed on February 12, 1998, in terms of their cable number in the system developed by the Color Association of the United States.
 The official colors and their approximations in other color spaces are listed below: